Ensuring Research Results in

 circuit board connectors with flex layers between boards.
 Most of these will

-require working early with vendor/partners, as discussed below.
+require working early with vendor/partners, as discussed below and in

 Large Structures costs can be greatly reduced by replacing expensive